Smith Oaks Bird Sanctuary

 Smith Oaks Sanctuary is open year-round, 7 AM -7 PM. (except during spring migration when the Old Mexico Rd entrance is open dawn to dusk).
 The Winnie Street Entrance is thru a pedestrian turnstile gate, year-round.
 Visitors should use the pedestrian turnstile -- the trail swing gate which is next to the turnstile is only open for work vehicle access.
 The Winnie Street entrance does not allow for bus turnaround; buses or large vehicles will need to drive in and back out.
 The Old Mexico Road entrance is open February 15 – June 15 and weekends in the fall: September 15 - October 15.

-Parking is available year-round at the Winnie St. entrance and from March 15 – May 15 at the Old Mexico Rd. entrance.
+Parking is available year-round at the Winnie St. entrance and from February 15 to June 15 at the Old Mexico Rd. entrance.
 See the Google map below for parking locations.

 Visit Texas eBird to find out what's being reported.
 Smith Oaks Bird Sanctuary is an eBird hotspot.